Courses

 UX Research Methodology

-This course aims to provide students with an understanding of user experience research methodologies and techniques.
-Through this course, students will learn how to plan and conduct UX research, analyze data, and present their findings.
-The course will cover a variety of UX research methods, such as user interviews, surveys, observations, field research, personas, user scenarios, and both low and high-fidelity prototyping.
-Moreover, students will develop their skills in communicating research findings and writing research papers.
+This course provides a comprehensive introduction to user experience (UX) and human–computer interaction (HCI) research methodologies and techniques.
+Students will learn how to plan and conduct UX research, analyze data, and effectively present their findings.
+The curriculum covers a range of methods including user interviews, surveys, observations, field research, personas, user scenarios, low- and high-fidelity prototyping, and user testing.
+In addition, students will develop skills in communicating research results, writing research papers, and responding to peer reviews to refine their work.
+By the end of the course, each student will complete a UX/HCI paper on a topic of their choice.

 Understanding Digital Cultural Content